favonia/cloudflare-ddns/README.markdown

 | `CF_API_TOKEN`      | The [Cloudflare API token](https://dash.cloudflare.com/profile/api-tokens) to access the Cloudflare API                                |
 | `CF_API_TOKEN_FILE` | A path to a file that contains the [Cloudflare API token](https://dash.cloudflare.com/profile/api-tokens) to access the Cloudflare API |

+- 🔑 To update DNS records, the updater needs the **Account - Account Filter Lists - Edit** permission.
+- 🔑 To manipulate WAF lists, the updater needs the **Zone - DNS - Edit** permission.

 </details>

 <details>